Transportation Projects in Northern Virginia-Scoring, Prioritizing and Funding

 About the Chantilly Local Community

 This is an opportunity to network with other professionals.
 Pre-registration is recommended.
-Presentations are scheduled every second Thursday of the month.
-If you are interested in presenting, please contact the PMIWDC Staff, at email@example.com, who can put you in touch with the Chantilly Committee Volunteers.
+Presentations are usually scheduled the second Thursday of the month.
+If you are interested in presenting or volunteering with the Chantilly committee, please contact the PMIWDC Staff, at firstname.lastname@example.org, who can put you in touch with the Chantilly Committee Volunteers.